arduino/docs-content/content/hardware/06.nicla/boards/nicla-sense-env/tutorials/user-manual/content.md

   @version 1.0 31/05/24
 */

+// Include the NiclaSenseEnv library
 #include "NiclaSenseEnv.h"

 // Global device object for Nicla Sense Env NiclaSenseEnv device;

 /**
-  Prints detailed device information to the serial monitor.
+  Prints detailed device information to the Serial Monitor.
   This function outputs all critical system parameters including the device I2C address, serial number, and other configuration settings.
 */